Is your culture survey telling you what’s really going on below the surface?

 1. Gap Analysis

-Understand the expectation and experience of the people versus management through a series of carefully constructed interviews and workshops, using a diagonal slice and varied tenure, any standard gap analysis technique, and data capture method.
-If facilitated well, you will identify the gaps in what you want to be versus the employee experience.
+Understand the expectations and experience of the people and management through a series of purposefully constructed interviews and workshops, using a diagonal slice with varied tenure, and any standard gap analysis technique.
+If facilitated well, you will identify the gaps in the intended employee experience and the lived employee experience.
 The power of conversation cannot be underestimated.
 With this information, you can then adopt a highly collaborative and consultative approach to develop initiatives that address specific gaps.
+This method also will be steps in the right direction to build trust.
 In the facilitation process, Peter Senge’s inquiry/advocacy model is useful:

 Peter Senge’s Inquiry/Advocacy mental model